cx-language/cx/wasm/README.md

 widgets, live checks) with a fake DOM and a mocked playground.
-`test-playground-worker.mjs` covers the worker protocol's compile-only paths with a stubbed pipeline, and `test-playground.mjs` covers the main-thread run/check timeout behavior with a stubbed worker. `test-wasi-shim.mjs` compiles the committed fixture (`wasm/fixtures/smoke.c`, representative cx output) with the real `cc.wasm` on the real shim and runs the result. `test-pipeline.mjs` additionally covers the shared pipeline
+`test-playground-worker.mjs` covers the worker protocol's compile-only paths with a stubbed pipeline, and `test-playground.mjs` covers the main-thread run/check timeout behavior with a stubbed worker. `test-search.mjs` covers the site search with a fake DOM and a stubbed index. `test-wasi-shim.mjs` compiles the committed fixture (`wasm/fixtures/smoke.c`, representative cx output) with the real `cc.wasm` on the real shim and runs the result. `test-pipeline.mjs` additionally covers the shared pipeline